alttch/eva3/doc/modbus.rst

 .. _modbus_slave:

-ModBus slave
+Modbus slave
 ============

-:doc:`/uc/uc` can work as ModBus slave.
+:doc:`/uc/uc` can work as Modbus slave.
 Ports, the slave listens to, are set in *etc/uc.ini*.
-ModBus over TCP, UDP and serial ports (rtu/ascii/binary) is supported.
+Modbus over TCP, UDP and serial ports (rtu/ascii/binary) is supported.

-Controller uses single memory space for all ports it listens to, ports can have different ModBus addresses.
+Controller uses single memory space for all ports it listens to, ports can have different Modbus addresses.
 Memory space has 10 000 holding registers, 10 000 coils, 10 000 input registers and 10 000 discrete inputs.

-:ref:`Units<unit>` can listen to memory space changes and automatically update their *status* and *value* as soon as ModBus register is being changed.
-To activate state updates via ModBus slave memory space, set unit **modbus_status** and/or **modbus_value** properties to the corresponding registers, using before the number **c** for coil and **h** for holding register, e.g. *c5* for 5th coil register, *h50* for 50th holding register etc.
+:ref:`Units<unit>` can listen to memory space changes and automatically update their *status* and *value* as soon as Modbus register is being changed.
+To activate state updates via Modbus slave memory space, set unit **modbus_status** and/or **modbus_value** properties to the corresponding registers, using before the number **c** for coil and **h** for holding register, e.g. *c5* for 5th coil register, *h50* for 50th holding register etc.